Ananga Kumar Patnaik: Notable work

-He was a member of the "In-House Committee" to probe into the allegations made against Justice Soumitra Sen. The committee concluded that Soumitra Sen was guilty of misconduct and misconduct disclosed is so serious that it calls for initiation of proceedings for his removal.
+Patnaik was a member of the "In-House Committee" to probe into the allegations made against Justice Soumitra Sen. The committee concluded that Soumitra Sen was guilty of misconduct and that misconduct disclosed was so serious that it called for initiation of proceedings for his removal.
 Rajya Sabha accepted the motion of impeachment against him.
-He resigned ahead of similar impeachment motion against him in the Lok Sabha.
+He resigned ahead of a similar impeachment motion against him in the Lok Sabha.

-He was a part of the bench which on 27 February 2012 ordered the Government of India to implement the ambitious interlinking of rivers project in a time-bound manner and appointed a high-powered committee for its planning and implementation.
+Patnaik was a part of the bench which on 27 February 2012 ordered the Government of India to implement the ambitious interlinking of rivers project in a time-bound manner and appointed a high-powered committee for its planning and implementation.

-On 16 March 2012, he became a part of a special two-judge bench (constituted by Chief Justice of India Justice S H Kapadia) for hearing all cases arising out of 2G spectrum case.
+On 16 March 2012, Patnaik became a part of a special two-judge bench (constituted by Chief Justice of India S H Kapadia) for hearing all cases arising out of 2G spectrum case.

-On 26 October 2018 Supreme Court of India ordered a Central Vigilance Commissioner inquiry under his supervision against CBI Director Alok Verma.
+On 26 October 2018, the Supreme Court of India ordered a Central Vigilance Commissioner inquiry under Patnaik's supervision against CBI Director Alok Verma.

+In Lily Thomas v.
+Union of India a two-judge bench of Justices Patnaik and S. J. Mukhopadhaya on 10 July 2013 ruled that any Member of Parliament (MP), Member of the Legislative Assembly (MLA) or Member of a Legislative Council (MLC) who is convicted of a crime and given a minimum of two years' imprisonment, loses membership of the House with immediate effect.
+This was in contrast to the earlier position, where convicted members held on to their seats until they exhausted all judicial remedy in lower court, High Court and the Supreme Court of India.
+Further, Section 8(4) of the Representation of the People Act, which allowed elected representatives three months to appeal their conviction, was declared unconstitutional.